-It’s something I teach when I teach writing, and it’s something I DO when I work as a transformative coach.
-There is only ever one person in front of you; one reader, one person in the coaching conversation, one person in the room even when you are part of a group.
+It's something I often come back to.
+Sure, we can scale what we do, but when it’s about the person in front of us, or in front of me when I’m coaching or teaching, then it’s about that one person.
+Scale is simply distraction—there is only ever one person in front of you; one reader, one person in the coaching conversation, one person in the room even when you are part of a group.

 Because focusing on one person will allow you to understand the challenge they are facing, it will allow you to help that person, the conversation becomes more intimate, even against the wall of noise on social media and emails.